richarddprasad/tserver-postgres/README.md

-Code for Medium tutorial: Express Server Using TypeScript
+Code for Medium tutorial: Adding PostgreSQL to Your Express TypeScript Server